2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/angularJs/angularjs-1-overview.md

 ## Content Service
 This is a quick example of the _content_ service
-Todo: you can find some infos till then in the [bootstrapping][bootstrapping] article
+Todo: you can find some infos till then in the (http://2sxc.org/en/Learn/Simple-AngularJS-in-DNN-with-2sxc4ng)(http://2sxc.org/en/Learn/Simple-AngularJS-in-DNN-with-2sxc4ng) article

 Important: you can use the `content` service to